Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/C/16_74HC595_&_7-Segment_Display.rst

     :lines: 12-15
     :dedent:

-Then, in the loop, we transfer the member of the “num” to 74HC595 by calling the writeData function, so that the digital tube displays what we want.
-After each display, “0xff” is used to eliminate the previous effect and prepare for the next display.
+Then, in the loop, we transfer the member of the "num" to 74HC595 by calling the writeData function, so that the digital tube displays what we want.
+After each display, "0xff" is used to eliminate the previous effect and prepare for the next display.

 .. literalinclude:: ../../../freenove_Kit/C/Sketches/Sketch_16.1_1_Digit_7-Segment_Display/Sketch_16.1_1_Digit_7-Segment_Display.ino
     :linenos: